 - 64. Oral Argument.
 In the discretion of the Administrative Law Judge, oral argument may not be required.
 Oral argument will ordinarily not be ordered by the Administrative Law Judge unless the proceeding involves a novel issue or a question of exceptional importance.
 If so ordered, at least twenty (20) days notice of oral argument shall be provided.
-The oral argument shall follow the procedure in Rule 218, SCACR. - Opinion.
+The oral argument shall follow the procedure in Rule 218, SCACR. - 65.
+Opinion.
 The Administrative Law Judge shall render a decision in a written order which shall be served on all parties and filed with the clerk of the Court.
 The Administrative Law Judge may affirm any ruling, order or judgment upon any ground(s) appearing in the Record and need not address a point which is manifestly without merit.
 The decision of the Administrative Law Judge is a final decision and motions for reconsideration will not be considered.
 Judicial review of any decision of the Court shall be as provided in S.C.
 Code Ann. § 1-23-610 (2005) (as amended).

 Rule 65 incorporates the portion of Rule 220, SCACR, which allows the judge to affirm upon any ground appearing in the Record and to decline to address points which are without merit.
 Motions for reconsideration are not allowed.
+Any document received after the case is closed will be disregarded.

-Appeal of Final Order.
+66. Appeal of Final Order.
 The appellant shall file a copy of the notice of appeal from the decision of the Administrative Law Judge with the clerk of the Court.